wtsi-hgi/test-with-baton/README.md

 used in the testing of software that depends on baton or for just seeing how iRODS and baton work in a safe environment.

-Thanks to the use [wtsi-hgi's baton Docker image](https://github.com/wtsi-hgi/docker-baton) and [agaveapi's iRODS server Docker image](https://hub.docker.com/r/agaveapi/irods/), the configuration of the test machine is not changed upon use of this software.
+Thanks to the use [wtsi-hgi's baton Docker image](https://github.com/wtsi-hgi/docker-baton) and [wtsi-hgi's iRODS server Docker image](https://hub.docker.com/r/mercury/icat), the configuration of the test machine is not changed upon use of this software.

 By default, a new iRODS server (running in Docker on an unused port), with a clean database, is used.
 If this fresh